DerivedFunction/10-K-Downloader/README.md

   - Option 3: Download filings for multiple companies by CIKs/tickers (via a file or terminal input).

   - Option 0: Exit the program.
+## Using the UserScript to Highlight key financial words
+1. Install TamperMonkey
+2. Enable Developer Mode and allow TamperMonkey to access local files
+3. Add `10K-Highlighter.js` as a new script.
+4. Open a local 10-K file already downloaded in the `10K` folder